kaist-dmlab/k-Medoid/README.md

  - **The clustering results are shown in the figures below.** </br>
  <img src="figures/FIG-PAM-MR.png" width="270"> <img src="figures/FIG-FAMES-MR.png" width="270"> <img src="figures/FIG-CLARA-MR.png" width="270"></br>
  <img src="figures/FIG-GREEDI.png" width="270"> <img src="figures/FIG-MR-KMEDIAN.png" width="270"> <img src="figures/FIG-PAMAE.png" width="270"></br>
  Here, we can easily observe that other algorithms suffer from local optima or insufficient sample problems.
-Only our algorithm succeed to find the exact medoids of 10 clusters.
+Only our algorithm succeeds to find the exact medoids of 10 clusters.

 ##7.
 Experiment
 The script(.sh) files for our experiments are included in [scripts](scripts).